akim-13/epq/README.md

 Finally, one of the most significant "selling" points of Linux is its endless software customization capabilities.
 There is not a single thing that cannot be modified in this OS.
-Because the source code is open source, even the most fundamental parts such as the Kernel can be altered, recompiled and freely put into production.
+Because the source code is open source, even the most fundamental parts, such as the Kernel, can be altered, [recompiled](https://en.wikipedia.org/wiki/Compiler) and freely put into production.
 This allows for a maximum degree of flexibility both in terms of technical details (e.g. system security) and general aesthetics (e.g. the overall look and feel).
 Figure 5 shows examples of how Linux users customized their OS.